 What is Clinical Pastoral Education?

 Clinical Pastoral Education (CPE) is graduate-level theological and professional education for ministry that takes place in a clinical setting.
-CPE students learn the art and skills of pastoral and spiritual care by providing pastoral and spiritual care to patients, families and staff, and then reflect on their ministry experiences with a certified CPE Supervisor and a small group of peers.
+CPE students learn the art and skills of pastoral and spiritual care by providing pastoral and spiritual care to patients, families and staff, and then reflecting on their ministry experiences with an ACPE Certified Educator supervisor and a small group of peers.

-The clinical method of learning used is a dynamic and creative process that combines action (the actual practice of ministry to persons) and reflection (using resources such as written reports of visits, discussion and feedback from peers and the CPE Supervisor, and application and integration of didactic material).
-An ongoing learning cycle develops that enables students to develop and expand their ministry skills and knowledge while also deepening their self-awareness and self-knowledge.
+The clinical method of learning used is a dynamic and creative process that combines action (the actual practice of ministry to persons) and reflection (using resources such as written reports of visits, discussion and feedback from peers and a Certified Educator, and application and integration of didactic material).
+An ongoing learning cycle is formed which enables students to develop and expand their ministry skills and knowledge while also deepening their self-awareness and self-knowledge.
 Out of this expanded self-awareness and ministry experience, new ministry and relational choices and responses are available to the student.

-The CPE Program at The Ohio State University Wexner Medical Center is accredited by the Association for Clinical Pastoral Education, Inc. to offer Level I and Level II CPE programs.
-We are accountable to the ACPE Standards and our CPE curriculum and programs are developed to meet these Standards in order to provide an excellent educational and training experience.
-The ACPE website is a very helpful resource for further in-depth information about CPE and its history, methodology and typical curriculum elements.
-Its page is particularly useful in describing Clinical Pastoral Education and its curriculum, structure and learning methodology.
+The CPE Program at The Ohio State University Wexner Medical Center is accredited by the Association for Clinical Pastoral Education to offer Level I, Level II and Certified Educator CPE programs.
+We are accountable to the ACPE standards and our CPE curriculum and programs are developed to meet these standards in order to provide an excellent educational and training experience.
+The ACPE website is a very helpful resource for more information about CPE and its history, methodology and typical curriculum elements.

 Who takes CPE?

-Persons who are interested in discerning a call to hospital or healthcare chaplaincy typically take a first unit of CPE.
+Those who are interested in discerning a call to hospital or health care chaplaincy typically take a first unit of CPE.
 If the CPE experience confirms that interest, it is recommended that application to a CPE Residency program be made.
-These year-long programs consist of three or four CPE units, pay a stipend, typically provide some benefits and are designed to provide the kind of focused training and education to prepare students to serve in a professional chaplain role.
+These yearlong programs consist of three or four CPE units, pay a stipend and typically provide some benefits, and are designed to provide focused training and education to prepare students to serve in a professional chaplain role.
 The national certifying professional chaplaincy organizations typically require a total of four CPE units as part of the certification requirements.
-Those interested in professional chaplaincy may wish to explore the websites of these national chaplain-certifying associations: The Association of Professional Chaplains, the National Association of Catholic Chaplains and the National Association of Jewish Chaplains.
+Those interested in professional chaplaincy may wish to explore the websites of these national chaplain certifying associations: The Association of Professional Chaplains; the National Association of Catholic Chaplains; and the National Association of Jewish Chaplains.

 CPE at The Ohio State University Wexner Medical Center

-The breadth and scope of medical care at Ohio State's Wexner Medical Center provides a rich training environment for CPE students; its website gives further detail about this world-class academic medical center.
-CPE students provide spiritual and pastoral care to persons with a wide variety of medical conditions that reflect the innovative services provided here.
-CPE students visit patients and their families in University Hospital, the Ross Heart Hospital, the James Cancer Hospital and Solove Research Institute and University Hospital East.
-CPE residents may also have pastoral experience with psychiatric patients at the behavioral health hospital, Harding Hospital; the physical rehabilitation hospital, Dodd Hall, and other specialized areas.
+The breadth and scope of medical care at Ohio State Wexner Medical Center provides a rich training environment for CPE students.
+CPE students provide spiritual and pastoral care to persons with a wide variety of medical conditions that reflects the innovative services provided here.
+CPE students visit patients and their families in University Hospital, Ross Heart Hospital, The James Cancer Hospital, Brain and Spine Hospital and East Hospital.
+CPE residents may also have pastoral experience with psychiatric patients at Harding Hospital and physical rehabilitation patients in Dodd Hall.

 - Level I Summer CPE Program